-Steve Rogers was educated at an unspecified art school in New York, where he specialized in comics in particular and illustration in general.
+Steve Rogers was educated at Pratt Institute in New York, where he specialized in comics in particular and illustration in general.
 He does a diary comic.

 He is also Captain America.

 Questions that might not be frequently asked but that some people did ask me: